ThePlayer14/XCompressAnalyzer/README.md

 # License
  - FreeMote License for the `FreeMote.XMemCompress` package.
-Anything else is unser the MIT License.
+Anything else is under the MIT License.